 Almost every uk household spends money each month on mobile phone contracts.
 Millions of customers are paying over the odds and would benefit from being able to easily switch their provider without changing their phone number.
-We explain the new rules that make switching your mobile phone provider easier than ever before.
+We explain the rules that make switching your mobile phone provider easier than ever before.

 What Is The Energy Price Cap?

 Every household spends money each month on Gas, Electricity or both.
 Over half of all households in Great Britain are on what is called a “default tariff” or “standard variable tariff” because they have never switched or have not done so recently.

 1.3 million customers will see electricity prices rise, but gas prices remain unchanged from 7 June.